 Yes, you can call CAPS during regular business hours and request to speak with a counselor regarding our concerns about your daughter/son.
 However, if your student is a client of CAPS, please remember that a counselor can only talk with in general terms without the student's written consent.

-How does my son make an appointment at CAPS?
+How does my daughter/son make an appointment at CAPS?

 Click here for details on how to make an appointment